Adult Programs

 Knit Nook – 2nd and 4th Thursdays

-Adults, join us at the conference table near the fireplace at the Mendon Public Library on the 2nd and 4th Thursday of the month, 10 - 11:30 AM, to work on your knitting projects.
+Adults, join us at the library near the fireplace on the 2nd and 4th Thursday of the month, 10 - 11:30 AM, to work on your knitting projects.
 No need to register.
 Looking forward to knitting with you!
-Upcoming Knit Nook dates: ...
+Upcoming Knit Nook dates: Apr 23, (Library CLOSED in morning of...

 Sweet Bites Poetry Discussion